ts-mk/flake8-bas/tests/fixtures/README.md

 ## Notes

 * Not all checks are applicable for each statement type, e.g. `yield` should theoretically never be the first line of code.
 * The code doesn't need to make sense or be executable, as long as it doesn't contain syntax errors.
+* The benefit of having the code in the files is that they are easy to edit and inspect but moreover they are easy to use out of the test context, specifically in GitHub Actions where `flake8` is called on the entire set of fixtures.